jiribenes/effekt-nix/README.md

 You can also use `nix-build -A effekt-nightly` to build directly from a **relative** Effekt source folder (needs setup in `default.nix`).
 Similarly you can use `nix-shell -A shell-nightly default.nix` to get a shell with `Effekt` from a relative folder.

-> [!WARNING]
-> You might need to modify the `build.sbt` file, see issue https://github.com/jiribenes/effekt-nix/issues/1

 You can also use `nix-shell -A devshell default.nix` to get the development environment necessary for developing the Effekt compiler itself.

 ## TODO